SinaQane/Snake-and-Ladder/README.md

 8. If you exit the game, after coming back to the game and entering your names in order, you can resume your last game.

+# Playing

+Just download the code and run it with Java.
+You'll need Java 8 or newer versions.